astronomer/docs/astro/ci-cd.md

 This document contains two kinds of templates that utilize these deployment methods in different ways.

-### Image-only deploys
+### Image-only workflows

-The image-only deployment method builds a Docker image and pushes it to Astro whenever you update any file in your Astro project.
+The image-only workflow builds a Docker image and pushes it to Astro whenever you update any file in your Astro project.
 This type of template is simple to set up and works well for development workflows that include complex Docker customization or logic.

-CI/CD templates for image-only deploys:
+CI/CD templates for image-only workflows:

 - Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
 - Install the latest version of the Astro CLI.